soapboxfork/ombuds-spec/doc/endorsement.md

 ===========

 The JSON schema of an endorsement follows the same conventions laid out by the JSON format for bulletins.
 An example endorsement returned by a JSON API looks like this.
+Be aware that the fields are specified in the [ombudslib](https://github.com/soapboxsys/ombudslib) package definitively.

     {
         txid:      "c9be2cbeb2da2dfe1f0158246938a3899f4e5c5108ea54e75c7c4f22580e42bc",